-As he reveals, the political status quo of America is hopelessly wrong: For example, American imperialism is addicted to foreign wars because the wars become a moneymaking business on which the American empire necessarily depends.
+As he reveals, the political status quo of America is hopelessly wrong.
+For example, American imperialism is addicted to foreign wars because the wars become a moneymaking business on which the American empire necessarily depends.
 This is why America makes trouble everywhere and Bush II insists on launching an infamous war on Iraq.
-Bush II is definitely a terrible president, but what about Barack Obama his successor?
+Bush II is definitely a terrible president, but what about Barack Obama, his successor?
 Simply a Bushama as Swirski inspires us to see.
 He differs from Bush II merely in rhetoric, but their substance remains the same, the defiance of human rights, the inaction in environmental protection, the insistence on wars, bio-weapons, weapon sales and so on.

 By the same token, American democracy is untenable for the very fact that it is indirect or false.
 Although direct democracy, which has been satisfactorily practiced in some countries or regions, may have become a feasible alternative, America is dead set on an out-of-date democracy that results in nothing but political apathy.
 In short, as the subtitle of the book shows, Swirski is waging an open war against American political “errorism”.

-I agree with Swirski’s suggestion, which he has made on several occasions, that political expression in America is too common, the rare sample is “political political”, that is, radical or partisan expression (Swirski, 2005).
+I agree with Swirski’s suggestion, which he has made on several occasions, that political expression in America is too common, but the rare sample is “political political”, that is, radical or partisan expression (Swirski, 2005a).
 What a dull world that yields too many political evasions and political presumptions!
 Hopefully, Swirski again voices his partisan expression that is critical and radical.
 Needless to say, it tasks one by far more to make partisan expression because it demands a speaker not only critical, insightful, articulate but also passionate, faithful and undaunted.
 But partisan expression is too valuable, for one thing, it is rare, for another, it represents positive forces that may change the world for the better, especially when this world of ours is far from perfect.

 On account of his partisan expression, Swirski and his American Political Fictions may be readily labeled “un-American”.
 It is un-American if by un-American is meant that one out-speaks oneself and tells what is true as true.
 In fact, it is the American rather than un-American that has gone very ill today.
 And for that matter, American Political Fictions thus becomes more than mere literary study.
 Yet, it is a literary study in the first place.
-As such, it not only appreciates the literariness and art virtues of the above American political fictions as samples, but also justify the overall genre as a whole.
+As such, it not only appreciates the literariness and art virtues of the above American political fictions as samples, but also justifies the overall genre as a whole.

 REFERENCES

-Barker, Chris.
-(2009).
+Barker, C. (2009).
 Cultural Studies.
-Peking University Press.
+Beijing, CN: Peking University Press.

-Beaton, Alistair.
-(2004).
+Beaton, A. (2004).
 A Planet for the President.
 London, UK: Orion.

-Elliott, Emory.
-(1988).
+Elliott, E. (1988).
 Columbia Literary History of the United States Part 1.
-Columbia University Press.
+New York, US: Columbia University Press.

-Heller, Joseph.
-(1998).
+Heller, J. (1998).
 Picture This.
 New York: Ballantine Books.

 LaHaye, T. F. & Jenkins, J. B. (1995).
 Left Behind: A Novel of the Earth’s Last Days.
 Wheaton, IL: Tyndale House.

-Swirski, P. (2005).
-From Lowbrow to Nobrow.
-McGill-Queen’s University Press.

-Swirski, P. (2005).
+Swirski, P. (2005a).
 Bulworth and the New American Left.
 The Journal of American Culture, 28(3), 293-301.

-Swirski, P. (2016).
-American Crime Fiction: A Cultural History of Nobrow Literature as Art.
-Palgrave Macmillan.
+Swirski, P. (2005b).
+From Lowbrow to Nobrow.
+London: McGill-Queen’s University Press.

 Swirski, P. (2010).
 Ars Americana Ars Politica: Partisan Expression in Contemporary American Literature and Culture.
-McGill-Queen’s University Press.
+London: McGill-Queen’s University Press.

 Swirski, P. (2011).
 American Utopia and Social Engineering in Literature, Social Thought and Political History.
-Routledge.
+New York: Routledge.

+Swirski, P. (2015).
+American Political Fictions: War on Errorism in Contemporary American Literature, Culture, and Politics.
+US: Palgrave Macmillan.

+Swirski, P. (2016).
+American Crime Fiction: A Cultural History of Nobrow Literature as Art.
+US: Palgrave Macmillan.